 Motion Functions

-The Automation1 controller supplies move types and motion-related operations that can be combined to make a full part program.
+The Automation1 controller supplies move types and motion-related operations that can be combined to make a full program.

-Enable and Disable
+Enable

 You must enable an axis or axes for motion to occur.
 When you enable an axis, you enable the amplifier power stage, and torque is applied to the motor.